 Author Brenda Novak reposted two positive reviews of her new book on her Facebook and Instagram stories on launch day.

-Sharing the stories on both Instagram and Facebook let Brenda reach readers no matter which platform they prefer.
+Crossposting her Instagram Stories to Facebook let Brenda reach readers no matter which platform they prefer.

 Cultivate fan discussions about the new release on your website and profiles